heya/io-node/README.md

 * Completely transparent compression/decompression.
   * `gzip` and `deflate` are supported out of the box with no extra dependencies using built-in modules.
-  * More compressions, like [brotli](https://en.wikipedia.org/wiki/Brotli) can be easily plugged in.
+  * More compressions can be easily plugged in.
-    * `brotli` is automatically supported if an underlying Node has it.
+    * [brotli](https://en.wikipedia.org/wiki/Brotli) is automatically supported if an underlying Node has it.
   * The compression is supported **both ways**.
 * Streaming.
   * Both streaming a server request and a server response are supported.